Skip to main content

 Max redirects count7Maximum number of redirects the scraper will follow

-Follow common redirectsAllows redirects between http <-> https and www.domain <-> domain within the same domain, bypassing the Max redirects count limit
+Follow common redirectsAllows performing redirects http <-> https and www.domain <-> domain within one domain bypassing the Max redirects count limit

 Max cookies count16Maximum number of cookies to save

-EngineHTTP (Fast, JavaScript Disabled)Allows selecting the HTTP engine (faster, no JavaScript) or Chrome (slower, JavaScript enabled)
+EngineHTTP (Fast, JavaScript Disabled)Allows choosing the HTTP engine (faster, no JavaScript) or Chrome (slower, JavaScript enabled)

 Chrome HeadlessIf the option is enabled, the browser will not be displayed

-Chrome Log Proxy connectionsIf the option is enabled, information about chrome connections will be output to the log
+Chrome Log Proxy connectionsIf the option is enabled, information on chrome connections will be output to the log

-Chrome Wait Untilnetworkidle2Determines when a page is considered loaded.
-More on values.
+Chrome Wait Untilnetworkidle2Defines when the page is considered loaded.
+More about values.

-Use HTTP/2 transportDetermines whether to use HTTP/2 instead of HTTP/1.1.
-Some sites immediately ban if HTTP/1.1 is used, while others do not work with HTTP/2.
+Use HTTP/2 transportDefines whether to use HTTP/2 instead of HTTP/1.1.
+Some sites ban immediately if HTTP/1.1 is used, while others, conversely, do not work via HTTP/2.

-Try use HTTP/1.1 for Protocol errorInstructs the scraper to retry the request with HTTP/1.1 if HTTP/2 was enabled and a protocol error was received (i.e., if the site does not work with HTTP/2)
+Try use HTTP/1.1 for Protocol errorInstructs the scraper to repeat the request with HTTP/1.1 if HTTP/2 was enabled and a protocol error was received (i.e., if the site does not work via HTTP/2)

-Randomize TLS FingerprintThis option allows bypassing website bans based on TLS fingerprinting
+Randomize TLS FingerprintThis option allows bypassing site bans by TLS fingerprint

 Bypass CloudFlare with Chrome Max Pages20Max number of pages when bypassing CF via Chrome